 SMND Choral Ensembles

-Sacred Music at Notre Dame will hold auditions for the Program's Recital Choir (rehearses Friday 9-11am and 3:30-5:30pm, with some weekend performances) & Repertory Choir (rehearses T-Th 12:30-2, with one Spring performance).
+Sacred Music at Notre Dame will hold auditions for the Program's Concordia Choir (rehearses Friday 9-11am and 3:30-5:30pm, with some weekend performances) & Repertory Choir (rehearses T-Th 12:30-1:45).
 If you are a skilled chorister with excellent sight-reading skills you should audition for one (or both) of these choirs; see below for registration and audition information.

-The Notre Dame Repertory Choir is an auditioned vocal ensemble conducted by graduate students in the Program in Sacred Music.
-The choir is open to Notre Dame undergraduates and graduates from other programs, and singers from the wider Notre Dame community.
-It meets as a regularly scheduled ensemble on Tuesdays and Thursdays from 12:30-1:45pm throughout the academic year.
+The Repertory Choir is an auditioned vocal ensemble conducted by graduate students in the Program in Sacred Music.
+The choir is open to Notre Dame undergraduate and graduate students from other programs, and singers from the wider Notre Dame community.
+Repertory Choir meets as a regularly scheduled ensemble on Tuesdays and Thursdays from 12:30-1:45pm throughout the academic year.
 It is directed by choral conducting graduate students from Sacred Music at Notre Dame and is led by Dr. Mark Doerries.
-The chorus explores masterpieces of the sacred music repertoire and the techniques for singing and conducting it.
-In the Spring semester the choir also serves as an instrument for the recital of the first year conducting MSM students, and all singers must take part in the recital.
-The choir provides ample opportunities to sing a great variety of music with an accompanist at a high professional level.
-This choir meets twice a week on Tuesday and Thursday from 12:45pm to 2:00pm.
+The chorus explores masterpieces of the sacred music repertoire and the techniques for singing and conducting this music.
 Students taking this chorus for credit are graded on attendance and participation.
 To request more information or an audition, email: firstname.lastname@example.org

 Concordia: A Graduate Recital Choir at the University of Notre Dame

 Concordia is an auditioned vocal ensemble conducted by graduate students in the Program in Sacred Music, featuring singers/soloists from the graduate vocal studio of Stephan Lancaster and Kiera Duffy.
-The choir is also open to Notre Dame undergraduates and graduates from other programs, and singers from the wider Notre Dame community.
-It serves exclusively to prepare the recitals of advanced MSM and DMA students in the graduate studio of Professor Carmen-Helena Tellez and meets as a regularly scheduled ensemble for credit.
-Members of the choir take sophisticated repertories of music through to polished performances, several of which include professional collaborative artists.
-All choristers take part in the dress rehearsals and concerts.
-There are three or four concerts per semester, and they typically take place on Sundays within the concert series of Sacred Music at Notre Dame.
-The choir meets twice a week on Friday from around 1:30pm to 3:30pm and 4:00pm to 6:00pm, usually with dress rehearsals from 10 am to 1pm on the Saturday before each of the Sunday performances.
+The choir is also open to Notre Dame undergraduates and graduates from other programs, and singers from the wider Notre Dame community by audition.
+It serves exclusively to prepare the recitals of advanced MSM and DMA students in the graduate studios of Professor Carmen-Helena Tellez and Mark Doerries and meets as a regularly scheduled ensemble for credit.
+All singers take part in the dress rehearsals and concerts.
+There are up to four concerts per semester, which typically take place on Sundays within the concert series of Sacred Music at Notre Dame.
+The choir meets twice a week on Friday from 10:00-11:30am and 3:00pm to 5:30pm, usually with dress rehearsals from 10 am to 1pm on the Saturday before each of the Sunday performances.
 Paid positions are available.
 Concordia gives conductors and singers in the program unique opportunities to perform at the highest levels of musical artistry.

 Notre Dame Vocale

-Notre Dame Vocale's first performance was at the inaugural concert of the Sacred Music Festival of Quito, Ecuador, in March 2013.
-It will be a featured ensemble of the Princeton Festival in June 2016.
+The Notre Dame Vocale's first performance was at the inaugural concert of the Sacred Music Festival of Quito, Ecuador, in March 2013.
+It was a featured ensemble of the Princeton Festival in June 2016.
 Recent and salient projects of Notre Dame Vocale include a performance as the chamber chorus and solo ensembles in Mendelssohn’s Elijah, with baritone Nathan Gunn and a performance of Steve Reich's Proverb with Third Coast Percussion.
-Notre Dame Vocale also premiered three commissioned works by composers Sven-David Sandstrom, Cary Boyce and Gabriela Lena Frank, alongside works by its members Justin Appel, Caleb Wenzel and JJ Wright, for the celebration of the 10th anniversary of the DeBartolo Performing Arts Center.
+The Notre Dame Vocale also premiered three commissioned works by composers Sven-David Sandstrom, Cary Boyce, and Gabriela Lena Frank, alongside works by its members Justin Appel, Caleb Wenzel and JJ Wright, for the celebration of the 10th anniversary of the DeBartolo Performing Arts Center.